We offer an inclusive game solution with interactive play equipment.

 Our Yalp Toro Interactive sports arena, Yalp Sutu Interactive ball wall, and Yalp Fono Interactive DJ-booth offer inclusive play opportunities for teens and young adults.
 These products lend themselves to people with disabilities.
 Our interactives are not only inclusive for children.

 Settings to change the amount of introduced challenge

 A public park frequented by diverse people with varying impairments might prefer a very generic approach to the game settings.
 A special needs school with one-on-one supervision who knows their children exceptionally well might want to increase the playground equipment challenge to help them adapt to life outside.
 They might want to increase the variety of Sona audio samples and, in doing so, the opportunity to create challenges.
-The unpredictability, as a part of play, might increase risk (esthetically, the Sona is not risky).
+As a part of play, the unpredictability might increase risk (esthetically, the Sona is not risky).
 Would you like to learn more about the possibilities?
 Together we can look at the different possibilities in the settings.